Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 There are two types of kame:
 #### Delta kames
 Delta kames can form in two main ways.
-Firstly, they can form due to he build-up of debris in **englacial tunnels** or crevasses that emerge at the glacial terminus as a result of retreat.
+Firstly, they can form due to he build-up of debris in **englacial tunnels** or(and crevasses) that emerge at the glacial terminus as a result of retreat.
 As a result, they lose their energy, and are forced to deposit their contained load.

 Another way that they can be formed is when supraglacial streams meet ice-marginal lakes.
 These ice margin water bodies are largely static (just sit there tbh) so the sediment they carry loses energy and gets deposited in the lake, from where this supraglacial stream enters it, often leading to a tall accumulation.